+As suggested by the Volatility Hypothesis, the coefficient estimate for instrumented turnout is positive and statistically significant.
+Increases in turnout cause larger residuals in our full vote share model.
+In other words, increases in turnout make the two party vote share less predictable at the county level.
 As turnout increases in a county, the fixed effect for the county (the county-specific constant), the partisan composition of the county, the fixed effect for the election (the national election-specific constant), and, ironically, the turnout variable itself lose some power to explain Democratic vote share.
 For a given presidential election, counties with higher turnout will deviate more from the national trend (captured by the election-specific fixed effect) in that election, all else equal.
-For a given county, high turnout elections are associated with a greater deviation from the mean Democratic vote share exhibited by that county over the latter half of the twentieth century.
+For a given county, high turnout elections are associated with a greater deviation from the mean Democratic vote share exhibited by that county over the latter half of the Twentieth Century.